mutanabbi/chewy/README.md

     $ git ci -a -m 'Chewy-repository is done'
     $ git push

-Now you can use you fresh shiny Chwey-repository:
+Now you can use you fresh shiny Chewy-repository:

     $ chewy list https://raw.github/solo/han-shot-first/master
     $ cd ~/work/dark-side-cxx-project/